felnou77/r4ds-solutions/README.md

 Most existing Quarto solution manuals online are abandoned halfway through, usually stopping right after the "Whole Game" section.
 This project bridges that gap, providing a comprehensive, start-to-finish companion to guide fellow learners through their entire data science journey.

-**A Note on AI Assistance:** I tackled this project alongside a virtual mentor (Gemini).
-Out of the massive catalog of questions in the book, only a handful were directly solved by AI.
-When utilized, it served as a thought partner to dissect complex logic, assimilate underlying mechanics, and reformulate concepts to ensure the final code was robust and entirely my own.

 ## Tech Stack
 * **Language:** R
 * **Core Packages:** The core `tidyverse`, `rlang`, `ggplot2`, `lubridate`, `stringr`...
 * **Publishing Framework:** Quarto
 * **Deployment:** Posit Connect Cloud

-## How to Use This Repository
-You can read the compiled book directly at the live link above.